Online Safety

 They do this through our education programme, providing training, resources and information to professionals working with children, young people and their families.
 They hold resources for different age groups of children as well as resources for parents and carers.

-The Marie Collins Foundation in partnership with the National Working Group have developed a resource to support parents/carers with regards to how to respond when it is discovered that a child has been harmed online.
+The Marie Collins Foundation, in partnership with the National Working Group, has developed a resource to support parents/carers with regard to how to respond when it is discovered that a child has been harmed online.

 The Home Learning Hub is a free library of resources to support parents and carers who are taking the time to help their children be safer online.
 They hold a wide variety of resources and pintable’s.